 Tech Elevator believes in “elevating people, companies, and communities” and a big part of our mission is to play a role in making the communities we serve better.
 We do that by giving away free learn to code programming to the Wilmington tech community through Learn to Code meetups.
 We also work to partner with organizations who share our values about making paths to careers in tech more accessible and we seek to engage our students and Alumni with the tech community.

-You will learn either the Java or C# language, depending on your bootcamp selection.
+You will start by learning the Java programming language.
 By the time you graduate, you will be able to create dynamic, database-backed web applications.
 This will give you the foundational skills to hit the ground running as a junior web application developer.

 Specific technologies you will learn include: